neaqx/magicaltokengame/README.md

 ## Features

-* Word selection.
-The game randomly selects a word from one of the three available predefined lists of words.
+* Rules.
+The game requires a mandatory display of its rules, and players must provide explicit consent or dissent to continue with the gameplay.
 * Difficulty settings.
 The game offers three difficulty settings, easy, medium and hard.
 * Visual interface.
 Appealing interface that is easy to navigate and understand.
 * Letter input.
 User can input their guess letter by letter to guess the hidden word.